guitsaru/draco/README.md

 ## Commercial License

 Draco is licensed under AGPL.
 You can purchase the right to use Draco under the [commercial license](https://github.com/guitsaru/draco/blob/master/COMM-LICENSE).

+Each purchase comes with free upgrades for the current major version of Draco.

 <a class="gumroad-button" href="https://guitsaru.itch.io/draco" target="_blank">Purchase Commercial License</a>